nothings/stb/docs/other_libs.md

 ## Library listing

-**Public domain single-file libraries usable from C and C++ are in bold.** Other libraries are either non-public domain, or two files, or only usable from C++, or all three.
+**Public domain single-file libraries usable from C and C++ are in bold.** Other libraries are either non-public domain, or two files, or not usable from both C and C++, or all three.
 Libraries of more than two files are mostly forbidden.

 For the API column, "C" means C only, "C++" means C++ only, and "**C**" means C/C++;